 By Jim Ferri

-Like many travelers, I’m enamored by London because the city is a virtual living history book.
-Stroll through London and you’re walking through history on the streets of Dickens and Shakespeare, Henry VIII, Churchill, Gainsborough, the Beatles, Hitchcock, Chaplin and countless others.
+Like many travelers, I’m enamored by London because it’s a virtual living history book.
+When I walk through London I’m walking through history on the streets of Dickens and Shakespeare, Henry VIII, Churchill, Gainsborough, the Beatles, Hitchcock, Chaplin and countless others.

-One of the Top Places to Visit in London: the British Museum
+One of the Best Things to Do in London: Visit the British Museum

 The world-famous British Museum is must-see for any visitor to London.
 It’s not only the most popular museum in the British capital, it’s also the oldest in the world.
 Its collection is extensive, ranging from the prehistoric to the present.
 Although many visitors flock to the museum to see such treasures as the Elgin Marbles from the Parthenon, Egyptian mummies, the Rosetta Stone and the 2,000 year-old Lindow Man, the museum’s 94 galleries contain a plethora of treasures spanning a period of two million years so it’s best to plan your visit in advance.
 And don’t miss the spectacular Great Court and the Reading Room.
 Entry is free but there is a charge for special exhibitions.